kailash-manasarovar/statement/docs/timeline/2024/august.md

 - It's late August and everyone is back from holiday.
 - Gabriel has [taken over my role as manager of the docs team at Polygon](july.md#gabriel-silva-is-given-my-role-at-polygon).
 - The whole team is there; Anthony, Hans, myself, and Gabriel.
+- Hans and Anthony are good as gold.
+- Hans is particularly reverential towards Gabriel.
+- I nearly guffaw.
 - Gabriel announces, smiling, that he is going to a bit of a ***switcheroo***.
 - And giggles.
 - He then distributes all my work to Hans and Anthony, leaving me with none.